annango21/AspNetCore.Docs/aspnetcore/grpc/browser.md

 Browser security prevents a web page from making requests to a different domain than the one that served the web page.
 This same restriction applies to making gRPC-Web calls from the browser.
 Cross Origin Resource Sharing (CORS) can be used to relax this restriction.

 To allow your browser app to make cross-origin gRPC-Web calls you must setup [CORS in ASP.NET Core](xref:security/cors).
-Use the built-in CORS support, and expose two gRPC-Web specific headers with <xref:Microsoft.AspNetCore.Cors.Infrastructure.CorsPolicyBuilder.WithExposedHeaders*>.
+Use the built-in CORS support, and expose gRPC-Web specific headers with <xref:Microsoft.AspNetCore.Cors.Infrastructure.CorsPolicyBuilder.WithExposedHeaders*>.

 [!code-csharp[](~/grpc/browser/sample/CORS_Startup.cs?name=snippet_1&highlight=10)]